rnabioco/practical-data-analysis/README.md

 This short course teaches you to analyze and visualize large, complex data sets use the R statistical programming language, RStudio, and new tools available in the "tidyverse".
 We use common biological experiments to illustrate analysis strategies including studies of mRNA expression, histone post-translational modification in the context of chromatin, and cell-type characterization using single cell approaches.

-Completion of this course is a pre-requisite for taking the [Genome Analysis Workshop](http://molb7621.github.io/workshop/), a popular course taught in the Spring semester.

 ### Course number

 IDPT 7810 006